Banner

 How is team-based or collaborative research recognized in assessment?

 Many research projects today are collaborative, involving co-investigators, interdisciplinary teams, and shared outputs.
-Traditional metrics often emphasize individual achievements, which may not capture the value of collective contributions.
+Traditional metrics often emphasize individual outputs, which may overlook the value of collaborative contributions.
 Responsible research assessment encourages clear documentation of each researcher's role, for example through tools like the CRediT taxonomy or narrative CVs that describe collaborative work and team impact.

 Qualitative Assessment